AntonVanAssche/md-headers.nvim/.github/WIKI/Installation.md

 # 3. Lazy Loading

-t's not recommended to lazy load Markdown Headers.
+It's not recommended to lazy load Markdown Headers.
 The plugin isn't resource-expensive, performing minimal validation and configuration setting.
 There's no performance benefit from lazy loading.